dwaqar/gender_emotion_classification/README.md

 # Contributions to the original code:

 a) Addition of the `video_gender_demo.py` file: The code to run gender recognition independently did not exist in the original code files.
-In order to test gender recognition, we created this file successfully and tested it out, as seen in the Figure below.
+In order to test gender recognition, we created this file successfully and tested it out, as seen in the Figure below (Figures only visible on main Github page).

 <img width="200" alt="Screen Shot 2022-12-12 at 11 29 50 AM" src="https://user-images.githubusercontent.com/120402562/207099888-46e3a71c-01d9-4d4f-af65-22a74e0a3a00.png"> <img width="200" alt="Screen Shot 2022-12-12 at 11 32 20 AM" src="https://user-images.githubusercontent.com/120402562/207100484-515389bc-06ff-42a9-b96b-dc42241a41f0.png">